 Woojung debuted solo under the name DAL.
 She is signed to 2% Entertainment.

 Saem recorded for Don’t Give Up before debuting in A.DE.
 She also released a solo song with Ju Wontak of Rainz.

 Jiyeon is majoring in dance at National University.
 She is now a YouTuber and signed to Climix Entertainment.

 Shiori seems to be pursuing a career in Japan.

 Kangyoon participated in the Don’t Give Up single.
 She has done some work as a model.

 Suhyeon left Happyface Entertainment.

 Rank 80 – Kim Hongeun

-Hongeun is under N Company with her sister and recently appeared in her first drama.
+Hongeun is under N Company with her sister and has made appearances in dramas.

 Rank 81 – Kim Dohee